Transport in Nigeria: Waterways

 Nigeria has 8,600 km of inland waterways.
 The longest are the Niger River and its tributary, the Benue River, but the most used, especially by larger powered boats and for commerce, are in the Niger Delta and all along the coast from Lagos Lagoon to Cross River.

 Pipelines

-In 2004 Nigeria had 105 kilometers of pipelines for condensates, 1,896 kilometers for natural gas, 3,638 kilometers for oil, and 3,626 kilometers for refined products.
+In 2004 Nigeria had 105 km of pipelines for condensates, 1,896 km for natural gas, 3,638 km for oil, and 3,626 km for refined products.
 Various pipeline projects are planned to expand the domestic distribution of natural gas and to export natural gas to Benin, Ghana, Togo through the West African Gas Pipeline, and, potentially, even to Algeria (where Mediterranean export terminals are located) by proposed Trans-Saharan gas pipeline.
 Energy pipelines are subject to sabotage by militant groups or siphoning by thieves.